kubernetes/enhancements/keps/sig-instrumentation/20190605-metrics-stability-migration.md

   - sig-scheduling
   - sig-node
   - sig-api-machinery
-  - sig-cli
+  - sig-cluster-lifecycle
   - sig-cloud-provider
 reviewers:
+  - TBD from sig-instrumentation
+  - TBD from sig-node
+  - TBD from sig-api-machinery
+  - TBD from sig-cluster-lifecycle
+  - TBD from sig-cloud-provider
-  - TBD
+  - TBD from sig-scheduling
 approvers:
-  - TBD
-editor:
-  - TBD
+  - "@brancz"
 creation-date: 2019-06-05
 see-also:
   - 20181106-kubernetes-metrics-overhaul